Engee documentation

 Signal detection using a long waveform

-As discussed in the previous example, the threshold is determined based on Pfa.
-Therefore, as long as the threshold is selected, Pfa remains unchanged, and vice versa.
-Meanwhile, it is of course desirable to have a higher probability of detection (Pd).
+As mentioned in the previous example, the threshold is determined based on the Pfa.
+Therefore, as long as the threshold is selected, the Pfa remains unchanged, and vice versa.
+Meanwhile, of course, it is desirable to have a higher probability of detection (Pd).
 One way to achieve this is to use multiple samples for detection.
-For example, in the previous case, the SNR on a single sample is 3 dB.
-If multiple samples can be used, a matched filter can give an additional gain in SNR and thus improve performance.
-In practice, a longer signal can be used to achieve this gain.
-In the case of discrete time signal processing, multiple samples can be obtained by increasing the sampling rate.
+For example, in the previous case, the SNR on one sample is 3 dB.
+If multiple samples can be used, then a consistent filter can provide additional gains in SNR and thus improve performance.
+In practice, a longer signal can be used to achieve such a gain.
+In the case of discrete-time signal processing, multiple samples can be obtained by increasing the sampling rate.

-Suppose now that the signal is formed from two samples:
+Let's assume that the signal is now formed from two samples:

 In [ ]: